The team enables researchers to set up their research quickly and efficiently by:

 The team is responsible for managing the Trust’s research portfolio and also the Trust’s research performance.
 It works closely in collaboration with King’s College London and healthcare and academic institutions from the UK and internationally.

 Contact our team to help you get your research up and running.
-Please contact Elizabeth Bruna, acting Research and Development Governance Manager.
+Please contact Rachel Fay, Research and Development Governance Manager.

 Our research governance is supported by our corporate governance structure, which comprises the BRC Board of Directors, External Scientific Advisory Board and the CRF Review Board.